-As contained in the University of Otago Research Protocols 2011.
-(PDF)
+As contained in the University of Otago Pacific Research Protocols, 2011.

 “The term 'Pacific research' can encompass various approaches to research.
 The primary role of Pacific research is to generate knowledge and understanding about, and for, Pacific peoples and their environments.

 Pacific research requires the active involvement of Pacific peoples.
 This may be as researchers, community leaders, advisors, participants and stakeholders.
 This active relationship demonstrates that Pacific peoples are much more than just subjects for research.
 Research into Pacific topics may be initiated by Pacific researchers themselves, or non-Pacific researchers.

 As well as contributing to the Pacific knowledge base, Pacific research at the University of Otago will build the capacity and capability of Pacific peoples in research.

 Pacific peoples and their environments can be those of New Zealand, a particular island state, or the wider Pacific region.

 The source material for Pacific research will usually be derived from the Pacific peoples and their environment, and from within Pacific realities, whether these be in the past, the present, the future.

 Pacific research design, methods and approaches will be informed by a range of Pacific world-views.
 Pacific approaches to research will aim to be responsive to changing Pacific contexts, whether social or environmental.
 Pacific cultural values and beliefs will underpin Pacific research.
 Such research will be conducted in accordance with Pacific ethical standards, values and aspirations (Health Research Council 2005: 11, Solomon Islands College of Higher Educations, Human Research Ethics 2009: 1, University of Otago Pacific Research Protocols 2011, p.
 9) .